kabilan1290/old/_posts/Homework-pragyan-ctf-writeup/2022-03-06-Homework-pragyan-ctf-writeup.md

     #removing the orginal file
   ```

-<p>- With the above script,we get the beautiful output as follows.
+<p>• With the above script,we get the beautiful output as follows.</p>

   <img src="https://raw.githubusercontent.com/kabilan1290/WebCTF/master/pragyan/sorted.png">

-<p>- We got the result and to our plus,our images comes sorted and we can easily merge them with x and y coordinates.
+<p>• We got the result and to our plus,our images comes sorted and we can easily merge them with x and y coordinates.</p>

-<p>- Below paperwork explains how to arrange the images!
+<p>• Below paperwork explains how to arrange the images!</p>

 <img src="https://raw.githubusercontent.com/kabilan1290/WebCTF/master/pragyan/paperwork.jpg">

-<p>I used opencv to merge the images and below is the script!</p>
+<p>• I used opencv to merge the images and below is the script!</p>

 ```
 import cv2